M66B/FairEmail/FAQ.md

 The error *...
 Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

-The error *...
-Read timed out ...* means that the email server is not responding anymore or that the internet connection is bad.
+The errors *...
+Read error ...*, *...
+Write error ...*, *...
+Read timed out ...* mean that the email server is not responding anymore or that the internet connection is bad.

 The error *...
 Unexpected end of zlib input stream ...* means that not all data was received, possibly due to a bad or interrupted connection.